JimScadden/disk-preparation/README.md

 #
 # A list of udeb(s) to unpack (add to the installer system).
 # Udebs will only be unpacked, not fully installed until relevant stage in
-# the installer system depening on 'Installer-Menu-Item' in control file.
+# the installer system depening on 'Installer-Menu-Item' in udeb's control file.
 d-i my-stuff/early-wrapper/udeb-unpack string disk-preparation_1.0_all.udeb
 #
 # Additional scripts to run from early-wrapper.sh: